firefart/stunner/Readme.md

 # STUNNER

 Stunner is a tool to test and exploit STUN, TURN and TURN over TCP servers.
-TURN is a protocol mostly used in videoconferencing and audio chats (WebRTC) which can be abused to get a proxy into the internal network or dmz of a client if the server is misconfigured.
+TURN is a protocol mostly used in videoconferencing and audio chats (WebRTC).

+If you find a misconfigured server you can use this tool to open a local socks proxy that relays all traffic via the TURN protocol into the internal network behind the server.

 I developed this tool during a test of Cisco Expressway which resulted in some vulnerabilities: [https://firefart.at/post/post/multiple_vulnerabilities_cisco_expressway/](https://firefart.at/post/post/multiple_vulnerabilities_cisco_expressway/)